Rachna Khatau

-Rachna Khatau (born 29 January 1981) is a British-American television and stage actress, singer, writer and television host.
+Rachna Khatau is a British-American television and stage actress, singer, writer and television host.
 She is notable for her role as Sondra in the Freeform sitcom Baby Daddy appearing in the series from 2013 through 2017.

 Early life

 Rachna Khatau was raised in Chicago, Illinois.
 She received a master's degree in journalism at the University of Southern California.

 Career

 Rachna has appeared in numerous premium shows at The Second City Hollywood.
 As a singer, Rachna was previously signed to a record deal with a subsidiary label of Universal Records.
 She has hosted live shows and worked as a red carpet correspondent for Extra.

 Her early works included starring in low-budget independent films such as Heather (2006),Turbo (2009) and Embarrassing Facebook Girl (2011).

 Rachna had a recurring role in the sitcom Baby Daddy portraying Sondra, the over zealous neighbor.
 She appeared in the series from 2013 until the series finale in 2017.
 Since then, she has appeared in recurring guest star roles in Disney's Bizaardvark as Principal Karen and in Nickelodeon's Game Shakers as Pam Chowdree.

 Rachna has starred in plays at the East West Players theatre in Los Angeles appearing in the farcical comedy Washer/Dryer and A Nice Indian Boy.